amethyst/rustrogueliketutorial/book/src/chapter_3.md

 ## Defining the map tiles

 We'll start by allowing two tile types: walls and floors.
-We can represent this with an `enum`:
+We can represent this with an `enum` (to learn more about enumerations, [The Rust Book](https://doc.rust-lang.org/book/ch06-00-enums.html) has a *large* section on them):

 ```rust
 #[derive(PartialEq, Copy, Clone)]